 - The Print-Job Request: A client that wants to submit a print job with only a single document uses the Print-Job operation.
 The operation allows for the client to "push" the document data to the Printer object by including the document data in the request itself. - The Print-URI Request: A client that wants to submit a print job with only a single document (where the Printer object "pulls" the document data instead of the client "pushing" the data to the Printer object) uses the Print-URI operation.
 In this case, the client includes in the request only a URI reference to the document data (not the document data itself). - The Create-Job Request: A client that wants to submit a print job with multiple documents uses the Create-Job operation.
 This operation is followed by an arbitrary number of Send-Document and/or Send-URI operations (each creating another document for the newly create Job object).
 The Send-Document operation includes the document data in the request (the client "pushes" the document data to the printer), and the Send-URI operation includes only a URI reference to the document data in the request (the Printer "pulls" the document data from the referenced location).
-The last Send-Document or Send-URI request for a given Job object includes a "last-document" operation attribute set to 'true' indicating that this is the last request. - Throughout this model specification document, the term "create request" is used to refer to any of these three operation requests. - A Create-Job operation followed by only one Send-Document operation is semantically equivalent to a Print-Job operation, however, for performance reasons, the client SHOULD use the Print-Job operation for all single document jobs.
+The last Send-Document or Send-URI request for a given Job object includes a "last-document" operation attribute set to 'true' indicating that this is the last request. - Throughout this model document, the term "create request" is used to refer to any of these three operation requests. - A Create-Job operation followed by only one Send-Document operation is semantically equivalent to a Print-Job operation, however, for performance reasons, the client SHOULD use the Print-Job operation for all single document jobs.
 Also, Print-Job is a REQUIRED operation (all implementations MUST support it) whereas Create-Job is an OPTIONAL operation, hence some implementations might not support it. - Job submission time is the point in time when a client issues a create request.
-The initial state of every Job object is the 'pending', or 'pending-held', or 'processing' state (see section 4.3.7).
-Issue 13 When the Printer object begins processing the print job.
-At this point in time, the Job object's state moves to 'processing'.
+The initial state of every Job object is the 'pending', 'pending-held', or 'processing' state (see section 4.3.7).
+When the Printer object begins processing the print job, the Job object's state moves to 'processing'.
 This is known as job processing time.
 There are validation checks that must be done at job submission time and others that must be performed at job processing time. - At job submission time and at the time a Validate-Job operation is received, the Printer MUST do the following: - 1.
 Process the client supplied attributes and either accept or reject the request - 2.
-Validate the syntax of and support for the scheme of any client supplied URI - At job submission time the Printer object MUST validate whether or not the supplied attributes, attribute syntaxes, and values are supported by matching them with the Printer object's corresponding "xxx-supported" attributes.
+Validate the syntax of and support for the scheme of any client supplied URI supported" attributes.
 See section 3.1.7 for details.
-[IPP-IIG] presents suggested steps for an IPP object to either accept or reject any request and additional steps for processing create requests. - At job submission time the Printer object NEED NOT perform the validation checks reserved for job processing time such as:
+[IPP-IIG] presents suggested steps for an IPP object to either accept or reject any request and additional steps for processing create requests.